The Open and Honest Truth About Solar Power in Massachusetts

 And why “Big Electric” wants these 5 lies to spread

 My name is Dallin Maw.
-And, along with my partner, Eric Israelsen, we run Summit Energy, a local Massachusetts company.
+And, along with my partner, Eric Israelsen, we run Summit Energy, a local Massachusetts Solar Company.

 We’re sick and tired of the lies Big Electric are spreading.